 1.26.
 Auction Fee – The fee paid by the Seller to the Auctioneer under the Auction contract or the brokerage contract.
 The Auction Fee shall be applied only to Auctioneer’s Auctions.

 1.27.
 Bid falling short of the Starting Price – If an Auctioneer’s Auction ends without any bids being submitted, all Buyers registered as users of the Portal may submit their written bids, taking into consideration any specific features of the Object of the auction.
-A written bid shall be signed digitally and sent by e-mail to firstname.lastname@example.org or email@example.com at the latest on the day when the Auctioneer’s Auction of the Object ends.
+A written bid shall be signed digitally and sent by e-mail to email@example.com or firstname.lastname@example.org at the latest on the day when the Auctioneer’s Auction of the Object ends.
 The written bid submitted by a Buyer shall be effective at least 14 (fourteen) days, and the respective confirmation shall be expressly set out in the bid.
 If bids of two or more bidders are equal, then preference is given to the bid of the bidder whose bid has arrived first.
-After registration of the written bids received the Seller shall decides at the latest within 72 hours whether or not they accept the highest bid falling short of the Starting Bid.
+After registration of the written bids received the Seller shall decides within the period specified in the Special Terms and Conditions whether or not they accept the highest bid falling short of the Starting Bid.

 1.28.
-Map App – an auxiliary service of the Portal, consisting of the Starter Package and the Expert Package, and offering Clients a quick overview of any purchase and sales offers of standing timber, forest land and arable land (auction ads, DIRECTLY FROM OWNER sales and auction ads, as well as sales ads published in real estate portals and other such sales related information).
-In addition to the above referred options offered by the Starter Package, the Expert Package of the Map App also provides access to the e-Agent service, where buyers can track in regions of their interest any forest lands, logging areas and arable lands available for purchase, as well as arable lands available for renting.
-The Expert Package of the Map App also provides a possibility of reviewing maps of forestry and agricultural businesses, add lists of immovable property objects, and different map layers (such as agricultural parcels of ARIB).
-The Expert Package of the Map App is available for periods of one day, one month or one year.
+Map App – an auxiliary service of the Portal offering Clients a quick overview of any purchase and sales offers of standing timber, forest land and arable land (auction ads, DIRECTLY FROM OWNER sales and auction ads, as well as sales ads published in real estate portals and other such sales related information).
+In addition, the Map App also provides access to the e-Agent service, where buyers can track in regions of their interest any forest lands, logging areas and arable lands available for purchase, as well as arable lands available for renting.
+The Map App also provides a possibility of reviewing maps of forestry and agricultural businesses, add lists of immovable property objects, and different map layers (such as agricultural parcels of ARIB).
+The usage of Map App is subject to a fee and in different packages (Bronze, Silver and Gold).

 2. Scope and Interpretation of Terms and Conditions of the Portal